solicia-xu/javascript-challenge/README.md

 * UFO-level-2

-	-CLick reset to get the full table.
+	-Click reset to get the full table.

 	-To apply filter, enter/select the value and click filter.